libero/walking-skeleton/workflow/airflow/README.md

 To trigger a dag with some initial value(s) you can use the following format:

-* note: "Support for passing such arguments will be dropped in Airflow 2.0."
+note: "Support for passing such arguments will be dropped in Airflow 2.0."

-` pipenv run airflow trigger_dag ingest_article_xml --conf '{"input_data": {"data_dir": "article-data-public", "urls": ["https://s3.amazonaws.com/libero-workflow-test/00666/00666-body.xml", "https://s3.amazonaws.com/libero-workflow-test/00666/00666-front.xml"]}}'
-`